WangCheng0116/ML/Reinforcement Learning/Reinforcement_Learning_Note.md

 - For $s \in S$
   - $\pi^*(s) = \arg\max_{a \in A} (R(s, a) + \gamma \sum_{s' \in S} p(s'|s, a) v(s'))$
 - Output: $\pi^*$
+> We can also do it in matrix form.

 > In English: First we take out a state $s$, then we examine all possible actions this state can take.
 For each action, we take out the action which gives the maximum action value (**greedy**).
 State value will be updated as the largest action value.
 > To get the optimal policy, we just need to extract out which state takes which action.